Maryland Shaping Energy and Minds (M-SEM)

 Junshan joined the group in Fall 2024 as a first-year Ph.D. student in the Department of Electrical and Computer Engineering at the University of Maryland, College Park.
 He received a B.Sc. degree in electrical engineering from Southwest Jiaotong University in 2021 and a M.S. degree from the State Key Laboratory of Electrical Insulation and Power Equipment, School of Electrical Engineering, Xi'an Jiaotong University in 2024.
 His current research focuses on multi-phase current-mode power amplifier.
 During his spare time, he enjoys traveling and playing computer games and sports.

-Junshan Liu and Xin Zan, “Modeling, Analysis, and Design of Three-Phase Current-Mode Power Amplifiers,” 2025 IEEE 26th Workshop on Control and Modeling for Power Electronics (COMPEL), Knoxville, TN, 2025, submitted.
+Junshan Liu and Xin Zan, “Modeling, Analysis, and Design of Three-Phase Current-Mode Power Amplifiers,” 2025 IEEE 26th Workshop on Control and Modeling for Power Electronics (COMPEL), Knoxville, TN, USA, 2025, pp. 1-8.

 GEMSTONE Undergraduate VISTA Team